sudoix/DevOps/07-k8s/05-install_kubernetes.md

    - `--pod-network-cidr=192.168.0.0/16` : Specifies the range of IP addresses for the pod network.
 The example uses the range that Calico (a network add-on) typically uses.

 2. **Save the Output**:
    The output of the `kubeadm init` command includes a `kubeadm join` command, which you will use to connect your worker nodes to the cluster.
 It is crucial to save this output for future reference.
+If you get an error for pulling images maybe you need to retag the images:
+    ```
+    ctr -n=k8s.io image tag <existing_tag> registry.k8s.io/kube-apiserver:v1.31.4-1.1
+    ```

 ```bash
 Your Kubernetes control-plane has initialized successfully!